AlasdairF/BinSearch/README.md

 		func (t *KeyInt) AddAt(thekey []byte, i int) func (t *KeyInt) AddUnsorted(thekey []byte)
 		func (t *KeyInt) Build() []int										Returns slice mapping old indexes to new indexes.
-Only required if AddUnsorted was used, otherwise it will shrink array capacity to length. func (t *KeyInt) Reset() bool										Returns false if the structure is empty (Len() == 0) func (t *KeyInt) Next() (uint64, bool)								Returns: key, EOF (true = EOF) func (t *KeyInt) Keys() []uint64									Returns slice containing all the keys in order
+Only required if AddUnsorted was used, otherwise it will shrink array capacity to length. func (t *KeyInt) Optimize()											Copies all the data to new slices with capacity equal to length. func (t *KeyInt) Reset() bool										Returns false if the structure is empty (Len() == 0) func (t *KeyInt) Next() (uint64, bool)								Returns: key, EOF (true = EOF) func (t *KeyInt) Keys() []uint64									Returns slice containing all the keys in order